diffpy/diffpy.morph/docs/source/morphpy.rst

     Print additional header details to saved files.
 These include details about the morph inputs and outputs.
 xmin: float
-    Minimum r-value (abscissa) to use for function comparisons.
+    Minimum x-value (abscissa) to use for function comparisons.
 xmax: float
-    Maximum r-value (abscissa) to use for function comparisons.
+    Maximum x-value (abscissa) to use for function comparisons.
 tolerance: float
     Specify least squares refiner tolerance when optimizing for morph parameters.
-Default: 10e-8.
+Default: 1e-8.
 pearson: bool
     The refiner instead maximizes agreement in the Pearson function (default behavior is to minimize the residual).